Summer Youth Dialogues on Race and Ethnicity in Metropolitan Detroit

 Compensation

-Fellows will be paid a summer seasonal stipend of $2,500 for their field service time (including program time with the youth participants).
+Fellows will be paid a summer seasonal stipend of $3,000 for their non-credit bearing field service time.

 Applicants must be